 Where do foster children come from?

-The foster children are placed through Child Protective Services which collaborates with the County of San Bernardino and the County of Riverside.
+The foster children are placed through Child Protective Services which collaborates with the Counties of San Bernardino, Riverside, Orange and Los Angeles.

-If I'm a single parent, does this mean I cannot be a foster parent?
+If I'm a single parent, does this mean I cannot be a resource parent?

 No, single parents can provide exceptional care to foster youth in need too.
 However, the agency strongly recommends that all single parents have enough time and personnel to provide planned, invested, solid, structured child care, including after school, day care, and holiday attention.

-How can I find out more information on becoming a foster parent?
+How can I find out more information on becoming a resource parent?

-Contact the staff members at The Greater Hope Foundation agency to learn more about becoming a foster parent.
+Contact the team members at Greater Hope Foundation agency to learn more about becoming a resource parent.

-For more information concerning becoming a foster parent, or to speak to one of our staff members please call Greater Hope Foundation at 760-256-0432.
+For more information concerning becoming a resource parent, or to speak to one of our team members please call Greater Hope Foundation at 760-256-0432.